polyaxon/polyaxon/site/docs/core/specification/sidecars.md

 Sidecars section provides a way to run specialized containers as sidecars to the main container.

-Polyaxon by default inject its own sidecar container that collects outputs and artifacts, and users can run any additional sidecar containers.
+Polyaxon by default injects its own sidecar container that collects outputs and artifacts, and users can run any additional sidecar containers.

 the sidecar section accepts a list of [Kubernetes Containers](https://kubernetes.io/docs/concepts/containers/).